jldec/redwood-minimal-rsc/README.md

 ### serverTime()
 This is a RSC server function.

-NOTE: `'use server'` makes serverTime() callable via XHR fetch from the client.
+NOTE: `'use server'` makes serverTime() callable from the client via fetch or realtime.
 ```ts
 import { time } from '@/lib/utils'